Kentfield, California

 Kentfield (formerly Ross Landing, Tamalpais, and Kent) is an unincorporated community in Marin County, California, United States, just north of San Francisco.
 Kentfield is located 2 mi southwest of downtown San Rafael, at an elevation of 115 feet (35 m).
 For statistical purposes, the United States Census Bureau has defined Kentfield as a census-designated place (CDP).
+The CPD also includes the unincorporated part of neighboring Greenbrae.
 The population was 6,808 at the 2020 census.
-The ZIP codes are 94904 for street addresses, and 94914 for PO boxes, and are shared with the neighboring community of Greenbrae.
+The ZIP codes are 94904 for street addresses, and 94914 for PO boxes, and are shared with Greenbrae.

 History

 In 1857, James Ross (1812–1862) bought Rancho Punta de Quentin.
 Ross, a Scot who had arrived in San Francisco from Australia in 1848 and made his fortune in the wholesale liquor business, set up a trading post called "Ross Landing".
 Steamers would come up Corte Madera Creek to the landing there.
 Albert Emmett Kent bought the land from the Ross estate in 1871.
 Kent built an estate called Tamalpais, later applied to the nearby railroad station.
 His son, William Kent, was a US Congressman, philanthropist and founder of Muir Woods.

 The name of the railroad station was changed to Kent in the 1890s, and finally to Kentfield with the opening of the first post office in 1905.